Hardware requirements vary during zapAudit or zapCash projects. Here you will find all the necessary information about the correct set-up.

 It is crucial that the processor, hard drive, memory and the components connected via the mainboard work well together for high-performance data processing.

 - Your hard drive should support read and write speeds of up to 300 MB/s.
 We recommend a “rating” score of more than 4,000 points.
-This is the case for most solid-state drives (SSD).
+This is the case for most solid-state drives (SSD) and we advise against the use of an hard disk drive (HDD).
 You will find an overview at http://www.harddrivebenchmark.net/high_end_drives.html

 If memory is low

 If the system runs out of memory during data processing, zapliance will start transferring data from the memory to the hard drive automatically (known as virtual memory).
 This is usually done by writing to the hard drive where the operating system is installed.
 To prevent performance problems, we recommend installing zapliance on a different hard drive to the operating system.